$D^2$SLAM: Decentralized and Distributed Collaborative Visual-inertial SLAM System for Aerial Swarm: Far-field state estimation: PGO

 \subsection{Implementation}

-The first stage ensures that $D^2$PGO can still estimate the trajectories correctly in a highly noisy environment.
-In real-world experiments, we do not always need the first stage because the yaw measurement of VIO is fairly accurate.
+The initial stage of $D^2$PGO is designed to ensure accurate trajectory estimation even in highly noisy environments.
+However, in real-world applications, this stage is often unnecessary, as VIO's yaw measurements are typically precise, allowing for its omission in practice.

-We implemented $D^2$PGO using C++, where we solve the linear least sqaure of rotation initialization with Eigen\cite{eigenweb}'s LLT algorithm.
-And we use the Levenberg-Marquardt algorithm from Ceres-solver \cite{ceres-solver} for the second stage.
+$D^2$PGO is implemented in C++, utilizing Eigen\cite{eigenweb}'s LLT algorithm for the linear least squares calculation in rotation initialization.
+For the second stage, we employ the Levenberg-Marquardt algorithm from Ceres-solver \cite{ceres-solver}.